Skip to Content

 Insects

-Bugs such as flies and mosquitoes in your garden are a surefire way to have frogs croaking in your garden.
 Insects are a primary food source for frogs, and no doubt they will find their way into your yard for a feast.
+Look out for bugs such as flies and mosquitoes in your garden.

 Water